Placement Offered This course has a Professional Development option.

 At Level 2, modules cover the core areas of the discipline including cognitive, biological, social, clinical and developmental psychology.
 You will learn about both quantitative and qualitative research methods.

 - Advanced Research Methods

 - Developmental Psychology

 - Individual Differences

 At Level 3, you will carry out your own independent research project and will also choose four optional modules.
-You can select one option from an associated discipline outside of Psychology if you wish.

 - Dissertation (individual supervision on a topic of your choosing)

 Students take four optional modules from the following list: